niteuwu/minigrep/README.md

 # minigrep
-My grep implementation in rust
+My implementation of grep in rust